ibm-cloud-docs/containers/cs_istio.md

     ```
     {: pre}

-1. For each IOP file that you saved in the previous step, run the `upgrade` command.
+1. For each IOP file that you saved in the previous step, run the `istioctl upgrade` command.

     ```sh
     istioctl upgrade -f <filename>.yaml